 What is the Clean Energy Jobs bill?

 It’s the biggest climate priority being considered in Salem this year.
-The leading bill, House Bill 2135, would do three things:
+The Clean Energy Jobs bill would do three things:

 - Create a limit, or cap, on Oregon’s climate pollution that lowers each year;